FREQUENTLY ASKED QUESTIONS

 HOW LONG DO I NEED TO WEAR RETAINERS FOR?

-Expect to wear your retainers fulltime (day and night) for at least 3-6 months after your braces are removed, then at night time as instructed.
+Expect to wear your retainers full time (day and night) for at least 1-3 months after your braces are removed, then at night time as instructed.
 Some patients are fortunate enough to have their teeth remain straight with minimal effort, while others need to work harder to keep them aligned.
 We will guide you through your retainer period for optimal results.

 DO I CONTINUE TO SEE MY GENERAL DENTIST WHILE WEARING BRACES?